 The structure of the database used to store the inverted lists is depicted in Figure 1.
 It consists of 4 tables.
 The Terms table is the starting point of a query on a given term.
-Two columns in this table are indexed - The Term column and the Term_Stem column.
-The Term_Stem column holds the Porter stem of the original term.
-The List Position is a foreign key from the Terms table into the List Table.
+Two columns in this table are indexed - The Term column and the Term Stem column.
+The Term Stem column holds the Porter stem of the original term.
+The List_Position is a foreign key from the Terms table into the List Table.
 It identifies the starting position in the inverted list for the corresponding term.
-The List Length is the number of list entries corresponding to that term.
+The List_Length is the number of list entries corresponding to that term.
 The List table is (transparently) sorted by Term so that the inverted list for any given term is contiguous.
 As an aside, the maintenance of a sorted list in a dynamic database poses some problems, but these are not as serious as might seem at first, and although we have solved the problem it is outside the scope of this paper and is not discussed any further.
 A search proceeds as follows.
 Given a search term we obtain a starting position within the List table.
 We then retrieve the specified number of entries by reading sequentially.

-The inverted list thus obtained is Joined (SQL) with the Document and Context tables to obtain the complete de-normalised inverted list for the term.
+The Document and Context tables contain the actual file path and absolute XPath of a given term, respectively.
+The inverted list for a given term is thus obtained by a Join (SQL) of the selected List table entries (as described above) with the Document and Context tables to obtain the complete de-normalised inverted list for the term.
 The XPath context is then checked with a regular expression parser to ensure that it satisfies the topic's <Title> XPath constraints.